 Hausansicht Friedrichstadtpalast am Abend.
 Der Palast ist hell erleuchtet, die Straße ist leer ohne Autos und Menschen.
 Photo: Bernd Brundert

-Its roots date back to 1867.
-Originally, there was a market hall on Friedrichstraße, which was later converted into a circus and variety theater.
-Under the name “Großes Schauspielhaus” (Grand Theater), the building quickly became a cultural hotspot in Berlin.
+Under the name “Großes Schauspielhaus” (Grand Theater), the venue quickly became a cultural hotspot in Berlin.

-Interesting fact: The old Friedrichstadtpalast was popularly known as the “Tropfsteinhöhle” (stone cave) because of its dark, massive halls and partly winding architecture.
+Star architect Hans Poelzig was responsible for the building's extraordinary architecture.
+His expressionist design, featuring striking hanging cones on the ceiling, quickly earned the old Friedrichstadt-Palast the nickname “stalactite cave.”
 Visitors joked that the high ceilings and dim lighting were reminiscent of a bizarre cave landscape.
-This nickname reflected the building's idiosyncratic charm and special atmosphere long before the palace became an international grand show stage.
+This nickname reflected the idiosyncratic charm and special atmosphere that Poelzig had created – long before the palace became an international grand show stage.

 The famous line of girls at the Friedrichstadtpalast in their silver costumes on the purple-lit stage.
 In the middle stands a man in a black suit.
 Photo: Markus Nass